dhable/caffeinatedideas.com/_posts/2012-12-12-hibernate-tips.markdown

 import org.hibernate.annotations.TypeDefs;
 {% endprism %}

-You'll notice that the package statement still needs to be the first statement in the file so all the imports will come after.
+You\'ll notice that the package statement still needs to be the first statement in the file so all the imports will come after.
 Ugly, huh?
 The payoff is that we can now add a line to our Spring ORM definition that tells Hibernate to scan the package for annotations.